Go directly to product information

 • This expiration date is an indication

 You can also try a test tube.
-The tube contains enough siltimur to fathom the essence of the taste.
+The tube contains enough siltimur to determine the flavor essence.

 Batch number